zamrokk/JavaCDDDocumentation/README.md

 <img src="images/3-start.png" alt="3-start.png" width="100%"/>

-> If you have an error “Identity or token does not match”.
-Is because you have launched several time your server and maybe you have crashed on the client side getting a broken certificate.
+> If you have an error **“Identity or token does not match”**.
+It is because you have launched several time your server and maybe you have crashed on the client side getting a broken certificate.
 As the Member Service on the Blockchain network will accept only to send you one time this credentials, the best is to destroy the network and relaunch it again.
 Also, delete the wallet on your local path ~/test.properties.
 Then launch again your Spring boot application.

 7. Open again Postman and select QUERY CLIENT V0.6, click on SEND

-You should have the API responding SUCCESS with **message “0”** if the client has not been redeemed yet
+You should have the API responding **SUCCESS** with **message “0”** if the client has not been redeemed yet

 <img src="images/3-query.png" alt="3-query.png" width="100%"/>

 8. Now select INVOKE CLIENT V0.6, click on SEND

-You should have the API responding SUCCESS
+You should have the API responding **SUCCESS**

 <img src="images/3-invoke.png" alt="3-invoke.png" width="100%"/>

 9. Try again QUERY CLIENT V0.6, click on SEND

-You should have the API responding SUCCESS with **message “42”** because the client has been redeemed
+You should have the API responding **SUCCESS** with **message “42”** because the client has been redeemed

 <img src="images/3-query42.png" alt="3-query42.png" width="100%"/>